-Gaia-X aims to create a federated data infrastructure based on European values of data and cloud sovereignty.
+Gaia-X aims to create a federated data infrastructure based on European values.
 The mission of Gaia-X is to specify the requirements, design the architecture and implement the SW components necessary to connect multiple participants in a federation, ensure interoperability across them, guarantee transparency and controllability of services through a common description format, common identity management and common compliance verification mechanisms.

 Central to this mission is Gaia-X’s ability to generate labels, which are the evidence of the compliance of a certain service to a specific set of rules (rulebook) defined by the AISBL or by an external entity.
 Labels can only be assigned to a service, and not to a provider, thus ensuring that the compliance can only be obtained through the Labelling Framework verification mechanisms.

 Labels constitute a facilitation in the procurement of services and an effective method to build trust between users and providers.
-Searching for services with a certain label, users will be guaranteed to fulfill a series of complex verifications in conformity with the Gaia-X requirements, without having to assess or interact with several CA (Certification Authorities) or CAB (Conformity Assessment Bodies).
+Searching for services with a certain label, users will be guaranteed to fulfill a series of complex verifications in conformity with the Gaia-X requirements.

-Through the definition of Labels, and their verification through the technology framework, Gaia-X offers the possibility to certify their services to any provider willing to operate in the European market, based on their willingness to expose their service description according to a common standard, adopt a common identity management and be inspected according to common rules to then publish the result of their service characteristics in a commonly readable register.
+Through the definition of Labels, and their verification through the technology framework, Gaia-X offers the possibility to certify their services to any provider willing to operate in the European market, based on their willingness to expose their service description according to a common standard, adopt a common identity management and be inspected according to common rules.
 Label owners could be on different types (sector specific or country specific, with Gaia-X owning itself 3 different basic labels Level 1, Level 2, level 3 ), having defined a basic labels a set of criteria called ‘verifiable credential’.